 Although compatible in theory, the Atari Eiffel PS/2 adapter cannot be connected to an Atari STF or Atari STE which have an integrated keyboard, because it uses an RJ12 port (telephone cable) which the Atari STF and STE do not have.
 To use a PS/2 or USB mouse on an Atari STF or STE, rather use an adapter to plug into the joystick port instead.

-This version of the adapter includes two joystick ports (Joy 0 and Joy 1) in addition to being able to connect a PS/2 format keyboard and mouse.
+This version of the adapter includes two joystick ports (Joy0 and Joy1) in addition the PS/2 format keyboard and mouse ports.

 However I noticed that the joystick feature is not supported by all games.
 By doing some research it seems that there are several methods of joystick support by the Atari ST. The Eiffel adapter doesn’t emulate all of these methods, so it’s hit-and-miss.